-This page provides methods and definitions information for the Drug use in prison statistics, which form part of the EMCDDA's Statistical Bulletin 2019.
+This page provides methods and definitions information for the Drug use and prison statistics, which form part of the EMCDDA's Statistical Bulletin 2022.

 Methods and definitions used